 Getters and setters are used for the following reasons:

-- Encapsulation: Getters and Setters support encapsulation, which is used to hide the internal state of an object by making the fields private and then using the public getters and setters.
+- Encapsulation: Getters and Setters support encapsulation in Java, which is used to hide the internal state of an object with the help of a private field in Java and then using the public getters and setters.

-- Immutability: If the field is private and only the getter is present without a setter, the object will become immutable, i.e., the data of the object cannot be changed.
+- Immutability: If there is a private field in Java and only the getter is present without a setter, the object will become immutable, i.e., the data of the object cannot be changed.
 This is very helpful when you want to keep the values of the objects fixed

 - Flexibility: Getters and setters make the code flexible.
 If you want to change how the value is returned, you can do it inside the getter and setters without changing the external code; you have to only change their setter and getters